 A STA that has lost medium synchronization due to transmission by another STA affiliated with the same MLD shall start a MediumSyncDelay timer at the end of that transmission event if that transmission event is longer than aMediumSyncThreshold.
 The STA may not start the MediumSyncDelay timer if the transmission event is shorter than or equal to aMediumSyncThreshold.

+(#5355, 6327, 6352, 6961, 7833) When a non-AP MLD is operating in the EMLSR mode, a STA affiliated with the non-AP MLD operating on one of the EMLSR links is considered to have lost medium synchronization during frame exchanges between an AP affiliated with an AP MLD and one of the other STAs operating on the other EMLSR links, which are affiliated with the same non-AP MLD.
+The STA that has lost medium synchronization shall start a MediumSyncDelay timer immediately after returning to the listening operation if the duration of the frame exchanges is longer than aMediumSyncThreshold; otherwise, the STA may not start the MediumSyncDelay timer.